CivicActions/ssp-toolkit/docs/ssp.md

 Drupal defines a default set of roles; Anonymous, Authenticated, and Administrator, as well as providing for the creation of additional organizational-defined roles identified by The Project

+##### Project

+The system Owner has oversight over all permissions that the Project Manager and Operations Staff manages.

+#### c

+##### Project

+In accordance with Project Access Control Policy, Project group membership is determined according to the individual's position and role within the organization.
+A ticket request is used to request accounts and group membership.
+The request is authorized by the appropriate manager.

 #### d

 ##### CivicActions